dj0abr/QO-100-Amsat-Converter-Remote-Display/README.md

 # serialUSB
 NEW: serial-USB devices my change their ttyUSB number randomly.
 For an exact identification do the following:

-    1) install apache and php.
-You can use the script "prepare_apache" to do this.
-    If php is not found then try php7 or similar.
-    2) download (clone) all file to a new directory
-    3) personalize the display, see "personalization"
-    4) identify the serial-USB adapter, see "serialUSB"

     1) connect your USBserial adapter
     2) enter this command in a terminal: